mcfletch/2daypython/index.rst

 Software Carpentry Workshop (Python)
 ====================================

+.. topic:: Learning to Program

 	* You need to accomplish a task.
 	* You decide to do it with a computer.
 	* Now you have two tasks.

 Why Python?
 -----------